-During the last 5-6 years a significant shift in research trends in image processing has took place and the use of artificial intelligence in the field has moved from hand crafted algorithms to deep learning architectures[14].
-In this study our aims were to assess the use of the CNNs in deep learning of liver cancer (HCC and secondaries in the liver or liver masses) images.
-In this review, eleven studies were identified.
+During the last 5-6 years a significant shift in research trends in image processing has taken place, and the use of artificial intelligence in the field has moved from hand crafted algorithms to deep learning architectures[14].
+In this study, our aims were to assess the use of the CNNs in deep learning of liver cancer (HCC and secondaries in the liver or liver masses) images.
+In this review, 11 studies were identified.
 Because of the heterogeneous data, gaps in the reported results, and the variability in the design of methods, it was not possible to conduct a meta-analysis.
-Nevertheless, certain parameters were evident from these studies: First, deep learning architectures and particularly the CNNs have been usefully implemented into medical imaging domain.
-The studies have shown the accuracy of the CNNs in analysing and offering the diagnosis (segmentation, and classification) of radiology images (CT scans, ultrasound and MRI scans) and histopathology and cellular images of liver cancers.
+Nevertheless, certain parameters were evident from these studies.
+First, deep learning architectures and particularly the CNNs have been usefully implemented into medical imaging domain.
+The studies have shown the accuracy of the CNNs in analysing and offering the diagnosis (segmentation, and classification) of radiology images (CT scans, ultrasound, and MRI scans) and histopathology and cellular images of liver cancers.
 Although the number of full original articles on each cancer was small, the 11 studies were published in the years 2017 and 2018; reflecting the fact that deep learning as outlined in the CNNs and their applications in medical sciences is a recently developed discipline[42].
-Second, although the technical information and the description of the test data preparation, the training and evaluation algorithm development are vital, information about the sources of images, the patients involved in the study, and the clinical information collected is equally important.
-In this review it was noted that the methods used varied and were not standardised.
+Second, although the technical information and the description of the test data preparation are important, the training and evaluation algorithm development are vital, and information about the sources of images, the patients involved in the study, and the clinical information collected is equally important.
+In this review, it was noted that the methods used varied and were not standardised.
 While these differences might be related to differences in the focus of the journals that published these studies and the background of the authors (medical vs engineering), there is a need for more studies that equally represent authors from medical, computer science, and engineering and address both aspects in the methods and results to maximise the research readability and applications of publications across disciplines involved.
-Third, it would be of interest to assess the performance of different research articles that were validated on the same datasets, however, most studies did not provide enough information about the exact sources of their datasets and it was not possible to trace which studies used the same testing protocol[43].
+Third, it would be of interest to assess the performance of different research articles that were validated on the same datasets; however, most studies did not provide enough information about the exact sources of their datasets and it was not possible to trace which studies used the same testing protocol[43].
 Such information is vital for comparison and assessment.
-We hope that journals interested in publishing such studies on deep learning, the CNNs and artificial intelligence develop, develop standardized guidelines that require from authors to state such information including details about the sources of datasets and protocols used in testing.
+We hope that journals interested in publishing such studies on deep learning, the CNNs, and artificial intelligence develop standardized guidelines that require authors to state such information, including details about the sources of datasets and protocols used in testing.

 This study, however, is not free from limitations.
 Considering this diversity and lesions included, we must interpret the findings with caution.
 There could be publication bias that precluded the publication of negative studies.
-Studies included were only those published in the English language and there could be good articles related to this topic published in other languages and were not included.
-However, this study presents to the readers what has been accomplished in this area in the English language literature.
+Studies included were only those published in the English language, and there could be good articles related to this topic that were published in other languages.
+However, this study presents what has been accomplished in this area in the English language literature.
 Studies varied in terms of patient type, study design, design of the CNN models, pathology of diseases included, and details of methods used[44].

 Future research directions